lat-pulldown/food_calorie/README.md

 # food_calorie
 Little project for an internship

-Take images of food as inputs and detects the food and estimates the calorie intake.
+Takes images as inputs and detects the food in it.
+Then estimates the calorie intake.
 Example food images in the 'food' file.

 Uses TensorFlow's Keras for image detection, and Watsonx AI via LangChain for calorie estimates.